Daredevil: Born Again season 1: Main

 A vigilante who aims to fight the criminal underworld by any means necessary, no matter how lethal the results are, following the brutal murder of his family.
 Castle is "the devil on [Murdock's] shoulder" pushing him to become Daredevil again.
 Bernthal said the season was a "toe dip", re-introducing Castle following Daredevil and its spin-off series The Punisher (2017–2019), to see if the creatives could "let Frank be what Frank is".
 He wanted the character to be dark, psychologically complex, and challenging for the audience, and felt the season "opened the door to getting closer to the Frank Castle that I really, really want to portray".
-Bernthal credited the series' approach to showrunner Dario Scardapane, who was a writer on The Punisher; the stunt team; and Nick Koumalatsos, a former member of the Marine Raiders who helped Bernthal prepare.
+Bernthal credited the series' approach to Scardapane, who was a writer on The Punisher; the stunt team; and Nick Koumalatsos, a former member of the Marine Raiders who helped Bernthal prepare.
 While training for the season at a gun range, Bernthal crossed paths with Thomas Jane who played the character in the Lionsgate film The Punisher (2004).
 The two discussed the character, which Bernthal appreciated.